 Scutellaria lateriflora or American skullcap is a perennial member of the mint family, it may be found growing in the meadows and swamps of North America (Awad et al., 2003).
 American skullcap was used by the Native Americans as a sedative (Barceloux, 2008).
 In his book, Holistic Herbal, David Hoffman states skullcap ‘relaxes nervous tension in the central nervous system and also has a renewing effect’ (Hoffman, 1988).
 In humans, skullcap has been found to have anti-anxiety and mild anti-depressant properties in double blind placebo controlled clinical trials (Brock et al., 2014; Wolfson et al., 2003).

 Betonica officinalis or wood betony is native to Europe and was highly valued by both the ancient Greeks and Romans (Wood, 1997).
 Antonius Musa, physician to the Emperor Augustus, wrote a book claiming wood betony cured 47 diseases.
 Steeped in folk lore at the time, the Anglo-Saxon Herbal dramatically mentions betony as a shield against ‘frightful goblins that go by night and terrible sights and dreams’ (Watts, 2007).
 Next to vervain, wood betony was the most highly esteemed remedy for early European herbalists, and similar to vervain, unfortunately it has fallen into neglect in more modern times.
 It has been applied against headaches, fatigue, cognitive problems, weak digestion, sciatica, musculoskeletal conditions, CFS, and insomnia (Bartram, 2013).
 It has a relaxant action comparable with St. John’s wort in strength.
-Distinct to St. John’s wort and skullcap, but similar to blue vervain, it has a nootropic action and so may be useful in treating various cognitive problems.
+Distinct to St. John’s wort and skullcap, it has a nootropic action and so may be useful in treating various cognitive problems.